Battle of Pease River: Aftermath

 Ironically, of Cynthia Ann's two sons, both escaped the Battle of Pease River, but one died later before he could be returned to his mother.
 Charles Goodnight, the famous scout and later rancher, found the sign of two horses who had trotted at a normal trot out of the camp for about a mile, then taken off at a dead run to the nearest large Comanche camp.
 Goodnight trailed the horses 50 miles to that camp, but as it had more than 1,000 Comanche present, and he had less than a dozen men with him, he abandoned the chase.
 Later in life, Quanah told Goodnight he was one of those horsemen, and his brother was the other.
-Though his brother died, Quanah became a famous chieftain among the Comanche's, indeed, he was the last of their war chiefs.
+Though his brother died, Quanah became a famous chieftain among the Comanches, indeed, he was the last of their war chiefs.
 Quanah Parker, the last Comanche war chief, at the end of his life would see his mother and sister's remains disinterred, and reburied beside him at Fort Sill.
 John Wesley of Foard County, Texas, in 1880, acquired the land upon which the fight had taken place, along Mule Creek.
 In 1918 he wrote "I became acquainted with Quanah Parker in 1882 or 1883 and met him quite often in Vernon where he and members of his tribe came to trade.
 He was very friendly and wanted to know all about his kinfolks in Parker County.
 He asked me to visit him at Fort Sill and I in return asked him to visit me, but he said he never went to Mule Creek because his father was killed there and his mother sister were captured and carried off.
-He said he never wanted to see the place."
+He said he never wanted to see the place".